 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chance of agoraphobia include: History of panic attacks or panic disorderA tendency to be nervous or anxiousStressful situationsFamily members with panic disorder or phobiasHistory of exposure to traumatic eventsOther psychiatric disorders
+Agoraphobia is nearly twice as common in women than in men.
+Other factors that may increase your chance of agoraphobia include: History of panic attacks or panic disorderA tendency to be nervous or anxiousStressful situationsFamily members with panic disorder or phobiasHistory of exposure to traumatic eventsOther psychiatric disorders

 when outside the safe zone